cloud-gov/cg-site/content/docs/apps/experimental/volume-services.md

 ## How to use this service

 First [contact support]({{< relref "docs/help.md" >}}) to ask that the service be made available.
-Include
+Include:

-* the name of the org and space where you want to use the service
+* The name of the org and space where you want to use the service
-* the size of the volume you want to be created
+* The size of the volume you want to be created

 You will be provided with a unique string corresponding to your volume.